ci-c/todo-cli/README.md

 ## License

-This project is licensed under the MIT License
+This project is licensed under the MIT License.
+See the LICENSE file for details.